alambertt/Task-Tracker-API--Learning-AWS-CDK-/README.md

 # Task Tracker API - Serverless Backend

-This project demonstrates how to build a simple, serverless task tracker backend using AWS services.
-The API allows users to create, retrieve, update, and delete tasks, and is powered by AWS Lambda, API Gateway, and DynamoDB.
+This project demonstrates how to build a simple, serverless task tracker backend using AWS services. **The objective of this project is to learn how to utilize the AWS Cloud Development Kit (CDK) to address a straightforward project designed for educational purposes.** The API allows users to create, retrieve, update, and delete tasks, and is powered by AWS Lambda, API Gateway, and DynamoDB.
 This backend is designed to be cost-effective, scalable, and easy to maintain, providing a solid foundation for learning AWS CDK in TypeScript.

 ## Features